Cultivating creativity through creative activity

 End of the creative activity

 The greater the effort, challenge and time invested – the greater the feeling of success, the sense of achievement and self-efficacy and confidence!

 Once our project is finally ready, the most important thing in the process is post-observation.

-It is basically a reflection on the creative process, and can be performed at any age.
+It is basically a reflection on the creative process.
+It can be performed at any age.